-In addition to the regular QSO points earned the individual operator of a GOTA station can earn 20 bonus points when they complete 20 QSOs.
-They earn an additional 20 bonus points for each additional 20 QSOs completed up to 100 QSOs for each individual GOTA operator.
-The operator may make additional contacts for credit beyond the 100-QSO level, but only the first 100 qualify for the bonus points.
-Additional operators may also earn the 100-point bonuses for a GOTA station, up to the maximum of 500 QSOs allowed for the GOTA station.
-If the GOTA station is supervised full-time by a designated GOTA Coach, the earned bonus points doubles (the 20 points for 20 QSOs becomes 40 points, 100 points for 100 QSOs become 200 points, etc).
+- The individual operator of a GOTA station can earn 20 bonus points when they complete 20 QSOs. - The individual operator of a GOTA station can then earn an additional 20 bonus points for each additional 20 QSOs completed up to 100 QSOs (each individual GOTA operator can earn points).
+Each individual operator may make additional contacts for credit beyond the 100-QSO level, but only the first 100 qualify for the bonus points. - Additional operators may also earn the 100-point bonuses for a GOTA station, up to the maximum of 500 QSOs allowed for the GOTA station. - If the GOTA station is supervised full-time by a designated GOTA Coach, the earned bonus points doubles (the 20 points for 20 QSOs becomes 40 points, 100 points for 100 QSOs become 200 points, etc).